 The film features several main characters and many more as minor figures and the townsfolk of Bodmin.

-The Hounds of Hell are sent from Hell to claim Tregeagle's soul if he falters in his tasks.
+The Hounds of Hell are sent to claim Tregeagle's soul if he falters in his tasks.
 They keep watch over his every move, and are not happy to be outsmarted.
 They are accompanied by the Puppy of Hell...!